mialkin/docs/design/solid/ocp.md

 *OCP is achieved by using abstraction.*

+Simplier definition:

+> You should be able to extend a classes behavior, without modifying it.

 ## Meyer's open–closed principle

 Bertrand Meyer is generally credited for having originated the term open–closed principle, which appeared in his 1988 book Object Oriented Software Construction: